t3brightside/microtemplate_composer/README.md

 ## Features

 - Installs TYPO3 and recommended packages to run a website similar to the Demo
-- TYPO3, Microtemplate & extensions setup and all the content you have to do by yourself
+- Costomisation and content you have to do by yourself

 ## Sources